ghc/ghc/doc/windows.md

 	cd ghc
 	stack exec -- git clone git://github.com/snowleopard/hadrian
 	stack build --stack-yaml=hadrian/stack.yaml --only-dependencies
-	stack exec --stack-yaml=hadrian/stack.yaml -- hadrian/build.bat -j --flavour=quick
+	stack exec --stack-yaml=hadrian/stack.yaml -- hadrian/build.bat -j --flavour=quickest

 The entire process should take about 20 minutes.
 Note, this will build GHC without optimisations.
-If you need an optimised GHC, drop the `--flavour=quick` flag from the last command line (this will slow down the build to about an hour).
+If you need an optimised GHC, drop the `--flavour=quickest` flag from the last command line (this will slow down the build to about an hour).

 #### Future ideas